Your Horoscope This Week: October 29 to November 4

 Virgo, this week let yourself feel moody, angry, sleepy, horny, joyful, or corny if you want to.
 You’ve made it through an epic lunar eclipse, and your planetary ruler Mercury is getting increasingly activated by its presence through the unpredictable sign of Scorpio.
 This is bringing out a more rebellious and slightly dangerous side of you — one that doesn’t care about pleasing anyone but their own self.
 You may at first try to suppress this part of you due to how much you’ve been used to being the sweet, dependable friend.
 But if there’s anything eclipse season has taught you, it’s that being true to yourself will pay off more than bending over backwards for other people.

-This weekend, you’re likely to find ways to reveal this transformation in your consciousness, especially once Saturn, the Planet of Responsibility, ends its retrograde in Pisces on November 4th.
+This weekend, you’re likely to find ways to reveal this transformation in your consciousness, especially once Saturn, the Planet of Responsibility, ends its retrograde in Pisces on the 4th November.
 This brings attention to your partnerships and allows you to not only open up to others about what you’ve been experiencing, but also have them express themselves more transparently to you.

 Libra Sun & Rising: